Submissions

 • Use a normal, plain font (e.g., 12-point Times Roman, Calibri, arial) for text.

 • Please ensure your heading levels are clear, and the sections clearly defined.
-Please use no more than three levels of displayed headings.
+Please use no more than three levels of displayed headings and adhere to the APA guidelines.

 • Abbreviations should be defined at first mention and used consistently thereafter.